NikKowPHP/social-brain/chapters/chapter-13.md

 #### **Case Study: The Meeting Makeover**

 This blueprint was Maria's turning point.
-She used to dread her team's weekly status meeting, which often devolved into a tense, unstructured debate between Mark's push for efficiency and Jane's constant risk-spotting, while Leo stayed silent.
+She used to dread her team's weekly Phoenix Project status meeting, which often devolved into a tense, unstructured debate between Mark's push for efficiency and Jane's constant risk-spotting, while Leo stayed silent.
 The meeting was a perfect storm of competing brain profiles.

 Before her next meeting, she decided to stop being a participant and start being the conductor.
 1.  **Before:** She sent out a **SCARF-aware agenda** 24 hours in advance.
-The title was the meeting's single goal: "Decide on Q3 Launch Date."
+The title was the meeting's single goal: "Decide on Q3 Launch Date for Phoenix."
 The items were questions ("How can we mitigate the server-load risk Jane identified?"), not topics.
 2.  **During (The Opening):** She opened the meeting by stating the goal and the rules of engagement.
 "Our goal is to leave with a firm date.
 To do that, we need everyone's perspective.
 Mark, I need your logic.
 Jane, I need your risk-analysis.
 Leo, I need your user-focused ideas."
 She gave everyone a role, a massive Status reward.
 3.  **During (The Dissent):** When Jane raised a concern, the old Maria would have seen it as a roadblock.
 The new Maria used the **Empathy Loop** to validate it publicly.
 "That's a critical point, Jane.
 It sounds like you're concerned we're not taking the database-failure risk seriously enough.
 Is that right?"
 Jane, feeling heard instead of dismissed, said "Yes, exactly."
 The tension in the room dropped.
 4.  **After:** Within an hour of the meeting ending, she sent a follow-up email.
 It had two sections: **Decision:** "The launch date is September 1st." **Action Items:** "Mark to finalize server specs by Friday.
 Jane to draft a risk-mitigation plan by Friday.
 Leo to prepare user-comms by Monday."